The universe is weird. As someone once said: The universe is not only stranger than we imagine, it is stranger than we can imagine.*

 Hollow is an artificial world created by mysterious beings called the Progenitors (or Progs).

 Only the Progs know why they built Hollow but it’s a little difficult to ask them that question because they aren’t around any longer.
 At least not in Hollow.
 That, of course, doesn’t discourage people from coming up with theories and the consensus is that Hollow is hollow in order to protect those inside it from what’s outside.
-This is where the consensus falls apart because no-one can agree what’s outside, least of all the small group of people who believe there isn’t an outside.
+After that things fall apart because no-one can agree what’s outside, least of all the small group of people who believe Hollow doesn’t have an outside.

 - a simple vacuum